.

 Lessing was born in Kamenz,

 Germany.
-He studied in Leipzig, then moved to Berlin and Wittenberg after which
+He studied in Leipzig, then moved to Berlin and Witten-berg after which

 he returned to Leipzig.
-He produced the first German domestic

-'Nathan the Wise' - a plea for religious tolerance; and another great
+He also wrote a poetic drama 'Nathan the Wise' - a plea for religious tolerance; and another great tragedy, 'Emilia Galotti'.

 1823-1849 He travelled extensively in Hungary, mostly on foot.
 In 1844 he became editor of a literary magazin.
 The publication of his poetry 'Versek' and 'Janos vitez' made him famous at once.
 Petofi's poems were glowing with political passion, and one of them 'Talpra magyar' (Rise, Hungarians), became the anthem of the Hungarian Revolution of 1848.
+Petofi disappeared during a revolutionary battle but public opinion refused to believe in his death and for many decades hoped to see him return.

 |